Night Has a Thousand Eyes: Plot

 The next evening, John is interrogated by police.
 Meanwhile, at the Courtland estate, a fearful Jean awaits the impending eleven o'clock hour, the time John believes she is to die.
-Minutes before the clock strikes eleven, a killer advances the hands of the home's grandfather clock, causing it to chime preemptively.
+Minutes before the clock strikes eleven, a killer advances the hands of the home's grandfather clock, causing it to chime prematurely.
 Jean breathes a sigh of relief, believing she has been spared and then steps into the garden.
 Moments later, the assailant attacks her, but John thwarts the murder attempt, only to be shot to death by police who arrive on the scene and assume him to be an accomplice.
 The assailant is revealed to be one of the oil workers who opposed the Courtland merger.
 At the crime scene, Elliott locates a letter from John's pocket detailing his own death, which he foresaw occurring while saving Jean's life.

 Cast

 Production

 Filming of Night Has a Thousand Eyes took place in Los Angeles.
 The film features the original Angels Flight funicular railway in Los Angeles' Bunker Hill.